-THE RISE OF THE ROBOTS for the masses.
-How to survive in a world of virtual globalisation.
+The Rise of the Robots for the masses.
+How to survive in a world of virtual globalisation

-Richard Baldwin is a Professor of International Economics at the Graduate Institute in Geneva, President of the Centre for Economic Policy Research in London, and Founder of the economic policy portal VoxEU.org.
+RICHARD BALDWIN is a Professor of International Economics at the Graduate Institute in Geneva, President of the Centre for Economic Policy Research in London, and Founder of the economic policy portal VoxEU.org.
 In addition to his research and teaching, he advises governments and international organisations around the world on globalisation and trade policy issues.
 In 1990-91 he served as a Senior Staff Economist for US President George Bush's Council of Economic Advisors, having completed his PhD in economics at MIT with Paul Krugman (with whom he has published a half dozen articles).
-His latest book, The Great Convergence: Information Technology and the New Globalisation, was published by Harvard University Press in November 2016.
+He is the author of THE GREAT CONVERGENCE and THE GLOBOTICS UPHEAVAL.